aub-mind/arabert/README.md

 **Examples**

+`AraBERT_ANERCorp.ipynb` is a demo of AraBERT for token classification on the ANERCorp dataset.
+The notebook also contains the code to split the dataset into train/dev/test.

 `araBERT_(Updated_Demo_TF).ipynb` is a demo using the AJGT dataset using TensorFlow Estimators (GPU and TPU compatible).

 `AraBERT_PyTorch_Demo.ipynb` is a demo using the AJGT dataset using HuggingFace's Transformers API for PyTorch (GPU compatible)